MahmoudHassan2505/Fawry-Internship/Design-Principles/README.md

 ### 3. Composition:
    - It is a strong type of Aggregation.
    - In this relationship, child objects do not have their lifecycle without the Parent object.
 If a parent object is deleted, all its child objects will also be deleted.
    -  This is represented by a solid diamond followed by a line.
   <img src="img/composition.png" width="100"/>

-#### Example:
+  #### Example

             Let’s take an example of a relationship between House and rooms.
 House can contain multiple rooms there is no independent life of room and any room cannot belongs to two different houses if we delete the house room will automatically delete.
 <p align="center"><img src="img/composition-diagram.png"></p>
 </div>